Delta Air Lines will restrict access to its Sky Club airport lounges as it faces overcrowding

 The Atlanta-based airline said it plans to cap the number of entries to its Sky Clubs starting Feb.
 1, 2025 for holders of the American Express Platinum Card as well as the Delta Reserve American Express Card.
 Those holding the Platinum Card will be allowed six visits per year, while the Delta Reserve Card holders will get 10 annual visits.

-Those who book a basic economy ticket will no longer be allowed in the lounge starting Jan.
+Those who book a basic economy ticket will no longer be allowed in Delta’s lounges starting Jan.
 1, 2024, regardless if they carry a Platinum Card or any other premium credit card.

 The news originally was leaked on a Portuguese-language website and was confirmed by a Delta spokesman.